• Skip to primary navigation

 Relevant parts of Utah adoption law.
 The entire Utah adoption statute is available here.

-(1) It is the intent and desire of the Legislature that in every adoption the best interest of the child should govern and be of foremost concern in the court’s determination.
+(1) In every adoption of a minor child that, the best interest of the minor child should govern and be of foremost concern in a court’s determination.

 (3) The Legislature finds that the rights and interests of all parties affected by an adoption proceeding must be considered and balanced in determining what constitutional protections and processes are necessary and appropriate.